Skip to main content

 Shallow focus of a brown and white pointer.

 As a pet parent, you get to know your dog’s personality quirks inside and out.
 You know what his favorite toy is, his preferred type of food, and his go-to place to sleep.
-It’s understandable that you’ll feel alarmed if you notice your pup exhibits a behavior he’s never shown before now, especially one as unexpected as chattering teeth.
-Here are a few perfectly benign reasons your pup may be chattering his teeth.
+It’s understandable to feel alarmed if your pup exhibits a behavior he’s never shown before, especially one as unexpected as chattering teeth.
+But rest assured — there are a few perfectly benign reasons your pup may be chattering his teeth.

-Just because your pooch is wearing a fur coat doesn’t mean he’s toasty and warm.
+Just because your pooch is wearing a fur coat doesn’t mean he’s always toasty and warm.
 Similar to our response to cold weather, a dog’s teeth may begin to chatter when the temperature dips.
-Try not to leave your dog outside all day while you’re at work once it gets cold out.
-If you absolutely have to leave your dog out during the day, make sure he has access to a heated dog house so he can warm himself up.
+Once it gets cold, try not to leave your dog outside for long periods.
+If you absolutely have to leave your dog out during the day, or if you have a livestock guardian dog, make sure he has access to a barn or heated dog house so he can warm himself up when needed.

 Your pup is excited about something

 Your dog’s olfactory system is a powerhouse, but did you know your pooch has a secondary scent-collection system?
 This system is located in your pup’s mouth.
-Your dog’s teeth may chatter when this secondary scent-collection system is activated, and he’ll most likely drool a lot too.
+Your dog’s teeth may chatter when this secondary scent-collection system is activated, and he’ll most likely drool a lot, too.
+Intact male dogs show this behavior most often, but it can occur among any dog.

 A woman petting a tan dog with his tongue hanging out.

 In many instances, your dog’s teeth chattering is nothing to be concerned about.
 Unfortunately, not all reasons are benign.
-Some are concerning and require a trip to the vet as soon as possible.
-Chattering teeth may be a symptom of the following health problems:
+Some are more concerning and require a trip to the vet as soon as possible.
+Rarely, teeth chattering teeth may be a symptom of the following health problems.

 Abscessed tooth